-4-H Exploration Days offers entrepreneurship sessions
+4-H Exploration Days offers youth entrepreneurship classes

-Youth taking the “Five Principles of Marketing Your 4-H Livestock" will explore the five P’s of marketing—product, price, place, promotion and people—and how it effects selling your project livestock.
+Youth taking the “Five Principles of Marketing Your 4-H Livestock" class will explore the five P’s of marketing—product, price, place, promotion and people—and how it effects selling your project livestock.
 Youth will learn the basics of these principles through an exciting game that demonstrates how various marketing factors can produce a higher or lower break-even price for the sale of the animal.

 Did you ever wonder what life on a dairy farm is like?
-“Life on a Dairy Farm” gives youth a chance to observe careers in the dairy industry.
+The “Life on a Dairy Farm” class gives youth a chance to observe careers in the dairy industry.
 A fast-moving board game called Life on a Dairy Farm combines real family farm mishaps and gives youth a chance to develop critical thinking, money and math skills.
 Youth will also learn about MSU’s dairy-related academic programs.
 A visit to the MSU dairy barn gives youth an overview of the daily operations of running a dairy farm, ranging from the dairy calf housing to the milking parlor.

 In “Beat the Competition: 4-H Livestock Marketing," youth will learn how to grow the potential profit of their 4-H livestock projects and a variety of marketing and communication strategies.
 During the field trip to the MSU Beef Teaching and Research Center, youth will learn two different livestock systems.

 Get ready to roll the dice on the “Reality Farm” game to see if your simulated 4-H project animal makes as much money as your real life livestock project.
 Is farming in your future?
 Discover how record books can help you develop a business plan and a career path.

 Second-half sessions (full day)